pub-calculator-io/compound-interest-calculator/readme.md

-# Compound Interest Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Compound Interest Calculator Widget for WordPress

 Compound interest calculator that uses the interest formula (A = P(1 + r/n)^nt) to help users understand the impacts of compound interest and money growth over time.